cbrennanpoole/preamble-project/README.md

 4. CBD Group has reached out about aligning or acquiring.
 Doubt they'd acquire as my number is set. $7,172,017.
 Birthday of my only daughter and epitome of everything undeserved kindness stands for: Miss ShiloHisGrace; Shiloh Grace Poole.

+5. Able to capture **$10,000 thanks to  Digital Ocean and The Y Combinator Startup School program we particpated in earlier this year.**

+---
-5. Able to capture $10,000 from Digital Ocean thanks to Y Combinator's Startup School. __Seriously need a CTO AND skyrocket progression of technical proficiencies as to be able to take all this momentum is and convert into an actionable framework / helluva possible business pitch and some profitable beginnings.
+>__Seriously need a CTO AND__ somehow figure out how to skyrocket progression of technical proficiencies; to be able to take all this momentum and convert it into an MVP and scalable framework / could make for one amazing business pitch and almost immediate profitability if somehow we align and coalesce with the Chief Technical Equity Holder. __FAITH__.
+---

 ---